Skip to Main Content

 Electronic sources

-It is on HeinOnline for the years 1938 - 2010.
+The CFR is also on HeinOnline for the years 1938 - date.

-On Lexis, use Find Source and enter federal regulations
+On Lexis, use Find Source and enter “federal regulations”.

-On Westlaw the Database ID is CFR.
-The numbering is tricky, so a “Find by Citation search may fail.
+On Westlaw, the Database ID is CFR.
+The numbering is tricky, so a “Find by Citation” search may fail.

 Legislation: State statutes